Without Code & Adobe Muse End of Life: Your Most Commonly Asked Questions

 Essentially you will pay more, to get a lot less.

-We’re not hiding the fact that our platform exists outside of Architect, however, we’re not advertising it either.
+We’re not hiding the fact that our platform exists outside of Without Code, however, we’re not advertising it either.
 Partnering with a big, reputable company is a very positive aspect of our new business, and we’re proud of it.
 However, we do need to ensure users signup through our channels, or else we have no way to help those users succeed with the platform.

 There are lots of great products on the web, and we encourage you to explore them all and determine what’s best for your clients and business.

 When we started looking at other solutions outside of Muse, we paid close attention to two important aspects: the learning curve to transition to another app, and the speed of website creation.
-Architect is a wonderful balance of site flexibility and features, paired with quick build times and easy adoption.
+Without Code is a wonderful balance of site flexibility and features, paired with quick build times and easy adoption.
 We were able to rebuild several of our Muse templates in about 1/10th of the time, with minimal up-front training.
 Since many users are planning to rebuild their Muse sites in another app, it's important that sites can be created very quickly.

 Our experience with Webflow is that it is very powerful, and full of great features; several of our core team members use it often.
 However, we also felt that it took a long time to learn and feel comfortable in.
 Many of these apps fall a little closer to the developer end of the spectrum, using terms like box model, floats, and divs in their marketing materials.
 Most advertise they are ways to “code visually.”
 That’s fine for designers who have some understanding of code, but it’s a foreign language to designers who just need visual layout and site generation.